GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 As discussed in this document, the Play Billing API has client-side components, which are managed by the Digital Goods API, and server-side components.

- - Take a look at Peter Conn’s sample at [https://github.com/PEConn/beer][26]
+ - Take a look at Peter Conn's sample at [https://github.com/PEConn/beer][26]
  - Check out the Play documentation on [purchase verification][21].
  - Consider using one of the [Google Play Developer API client libraries][27], which are available in [multiple languages][28].